emmatz-pattersonvf/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable asset to your team or organization but also help you stay ahead of the competition.

 To stay current, make time to read blogs, subscribe to industry newsletters, and attend conferences and workshops.
 Additionally, consider joining online communities and forums where you can connect with other developers and share knowledge.
 By constantly learning, you' ll be better equipped to tackle new challenges and contribute to innovative solutions.

+# 2024-03-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, there will always be multiple things that need to get done.
+By prioritizing your task list, you can make sure that you focus on the most important tasks first.
+You can use techniques like the Eisenhower Matrix to help determine the priority of each task.
+The Eisenheimer Matrix groups tasks into four categories: urgent and important, urgent but not important. important but non-urgent, non urgent non important (Eisenhower, 1964).
+ .This will ensure that your time is spent on tasks that will have the greatest impact on your project.